vita-epfl/monoloco/README.md

 Evaluate performances of the trained model on KITTI or Nuscenes Dataset.
 ### 1) nuScenes
 Evaluation on nuScenes is already provided during training.
-It is also possible to evaluate an existing model running `python src/main.py eval --dataset nuscenes --model <model to evaluate>`
+It is also possible to evaluate an existing model running `python3 -m monoloco.run eval --dataset nuscenes --model <model to evaluate>`

 ### 2) KITTI
 ### Baselines